suzanayesh2/Mastering-JavaScript-in-20-Days-1/DAY 3.md

 # DAY 3: Quiz Project And Quiz Project Functions
 # Quiz Project:
-* we start our quiz project with a starter [](https://anjana.dev/javascript-first-steps/2-jsquiz-starter.html) ,we learned to open it in VS Code.
+* we start our quiz project with a starter [_strater_](https://anjana.dev/javascript-first-steps/2-jsquiz-starter.html) ,we learned to open it in VS Code.
 Here the exercise with related solution code :
-      *Exercise
+  * Exercise
      * declare statement, optionButtons, and explanation variables with their corresponding element(s)
      * create a facts object representing one true/false fact you've learned about JS
      * use the statement element to display your fact
 # Coding Exercises
 * [Global Scope and Functions](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/global-scope-and-functions)
 ## My Solution